List of Deltora Quest characters: The Guardians of the Gems

 The Guardians are the ones that the Shadow Lord sent the Ak-Baba to deliver the seven gems of the Belt of Deltora to in order for them to keep them from falling into the hands of his enemies.
-Some of these beings are minions and allies of the Shadow Lord himself such as Reeah and Gellick, while others are merely acting on their own accord such as Gorl the Knight and the Glus in the Maze of the Beast.
+Some of these beings are minions and allies of the Shadow Lord himself, such as Reeah and Gellick, while others are merely acting on their own accord, such as Gorl the Knight and the Glus (in The Maze of the Beast).
 In whatever way they are connected to the Shadow Lord, all of the Guardians are terrible and getting the gems from them is no easy task.
 Each of the Guardians (except for the Hive) appeared on the covers of their respective books.

 Gorl

 Gorl is a knight from Jalis in golden armor with a pair of horns on the top of his helmet, referenced as The Knight of Truth.
 Years before Adin united the people and created the Belt of Deltora, Gorl and his two brothers were searching for the Lillies of Life, whose abundant nectar had healing properties and bestow long life.
-Finding it in the Forests of Silence, the three became its guardians before Gorl slays his brothers for the magical nectar.
+Finding it in the Forests of Silence, the three became its guardians before Gorl slayed his brothers for the magical nectar.
 As a result, centuries passed as Gorl awaited from the Lillies to bloom again, unknowingly preventing it by tending to the vines that blocked sunlight and murdering anyone and anything that got too close.
 Furthermore, while driven insane and paranoid, unaware that the hilt of blade had the topaz on it when Lief and Barda came for it and believed them to be after the Lillies of Life.
 When he engages in combat, he can use telepathic or magical powers to bend people to his will or mesmerize them.
 Eventually with Jasmine's help, Gorl's armor was crushed by a large tree branch, though he barely survived it in the anime and his armor crumbled as he tries to reach the bloomed Lillies of Life.
 In both versions, it turned out that Gorl's body decayed a long time ago and it was his warped consciousness controlling the armor until the tree branch damaged it to the point that the suit could no longer hold him and thus ceased to be.